Castle of Anguix

 The Castle of Anguix (Spanish: Castillo de Anguix) is a castle located in Sayatón, Spain.
 It was declared Bien de Interés Cultural in 1992.

 The Castle of Anguix is an example of castillo roquero architecture.
-These type of structures were common in areas with steep terrain that needed a fortified outpost.
+These types of structures were common in areas with steep terrain that needed a fortified outpost.
 The castle was occupied during Austrian soldiers during the War of the Spanish Succession and was recaptured by Philip V's troops.